mafda/ml_with_fastapi_and_streamlit/README.md

 [Prototyping](https://www.interaction-design.org/literature/topics/prototyping)
-is a process for developing an idea, and it is used in different areas to test or simulate it before launching it.
+is a process for developing an idea, and it is used in different areas to test or simulate it before launching.

-* A [prototype](https://en.wikipedia.org/wiki/Prototype) is a version of what the product would be.
+* A [prototype](https://en.wikipedia.org/wiki/Prototype) is a version of what the product will be.
 * Prototyping is the iterative process of idea development.

 > "So, we will have some **prototypes** of an idea in the **prototyping**